just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Parity-Error-Checking-optional.rst

 .. raw:: html

     <p>
-    As  you learned in this lesson, with 1 redundant parity bit you can detect 1-bit errors in a stream of bits.
+    As  you learned in this lesson, with 1 redundant <span class="hover vocab yui-wk-div" data-id="parity bit">parity bit</span> you can detect 1-bit errors in a stream of bits.
 Actually, you could detect that an error occurred if 1, 3, 5, or any odd number of bits were flipped, but not 2, 4, 6. or any even number of bits.

     <p>Detecting an error in a bit stream means that the bit stream would have to be
     retransmitted.
 Or, if writing the bit stream to the disk, it would have to be rewritten.